ZEISS-PiWeb/PiWeb-Api/_pages/023-catalogues.md

 {{ site.images['info'] }} If no catalogue entries are transfered an empty catalogue entry with the key 0 and attribute values 'not defined' ( in case of alphanumeric attributes ) is created by default.

-{% assign exampleCaption="Adding a catalogue with the uuid 8c376bee-ffe3-4ee4-abb9-a55b492e69ad" %}
+{% assign exampleCaption="Adding the catalogue InspectorCatalogue" %}

 {% capture jsonrequest %}
 {% highlight http %}